Ali Shahalom: Career

-Since April 2011, Shahalom and his younger brother, Shaheen (born 2001), host their own channel on YouTube called Aliofficial1 with comedy sketches.
-Their comedy videos often relate back to their Bengali heritage and culture, and have subsequently attracted a large South-Asian following.
+Since April 2011, Shahalom and his younger brother, Shaheen (born in 2001), have hosted their channel on YouTube called Aliofficial1 with comedy sketches.
+Their comedy videos often relate to their Bengali heritage and culture, and have subsequently attracted a large South-Asian following.

 In July 2013, Shahalom appeared on Channel 4's month-long documentary series, Ramadan Diaries.
-In 2014, he featured in two episodes of comedy web series Corner Shop Show.
+In 2014, he was featured in two episodes of the comedy web series Corner Shop Show.
 Since May of the same year, he has hosted The Variety Show on Channel S, broadcast live every fortnight on Saturday at 8.30 pm.
 In July 2015, he collaborated with Humza Arshad on episode 19 of Badman's World.

-In October 2015, he performed on the "Sounds of Light" tour with musicians Safe Adam and Harris J. In December 2015, he went on a 20 city national tour with comedy trio Allah Made Me Funny and Guz Khan.
+In October 2015, he performed on the "Sounds of Light" tour with musicians Safe Adam and Harris J. In December 2015, he went on a 20 city national tour with the comedy trio Allah Made Me Funny and Guz Khan.
 Throughout 2017, Ali worked with BBC to script and star in Snapchat content, which went on to win a Social Buzz Award and a Digiday Award.
 In February 2017, Ali made a special guest appearance on BBC One's musical show Let It Shine.
-In March 2017, Ali helped the social media planning for Channel 4's documentary Extremely British Muslims.
+In March 2017, Ali helped with the social media planning for Channel 4's documentary Extremely British Muslims.
 In April 2017, he did four shows across the United States.
 In May 2017, Ali performed at the West Yorkshire Playhouse for BBC Asian Network's Comedy Night.